-Newly named as Puducherry (Originally, Putucceri, derived from the Tamil words putu – “new” and ceri – “village”.
+Newly named as Puducherry (Originally, Putucceri, derived from the Tamil words putu – “new” and Ceri – “village”.
 The French corrupted this to Pondicherry.) in 2006, it is a union territory of India.
-This place might be small but has the most affluent colonial architecture, modern sea promenades, historic sites, bougainvilia-laden homes, golden sand and rock beaches.
+This place might be small but has the most affluent colonial architecture, modern sea promenades, historic sites, bougainvilia-laden homes, golden sand, and rock beaches.

 It’s heaven, if not more.
 Interestingly in the past, it passed into multiple hands and equally gracefully absorbed the culture of all: Dutch, Portuguese, French, English.
-You will blend into the rendezvous of hippies, photographers, spiritual seekers, history enthusiasts, food aficionados and nature lovers.
-The union territory also hosts several adventure sports ranging from hiking, cycling, snorkelling to scuba diving.
+You will blend into the rendezvous of hippies, photographers, spiritual seekers, history enthusiasts, food aficionados, and nature lovers.
+The union territory also hosts several adventure sports ranging from hiking, cycling, snorkeling to scuba diving.
 These reasons leave us no option to overlook this magical location, bound by the Bay of Bengal from one side and Tamil Nadu from the other.

 Budget: INR 6000-8000